 Area of work Standard How we measure The front door (MASH/Early Help) Referrals are dealt with in a timely manner.
 Thresholds are understood and applied consistently.
 Decision making is timely, effective and proportionate to presenting issues/needs Decision making is overseen at the most appropriate managerial level.
 Attend to social GRACES to attend to potential for bias, and a means to understand families lived experiences.
 Ensure the voice of children, young people, families, and communities are garnered and placed at the heart of practice.
 Management oversight Pls/dashboards Joint CSFH dip samples Assessments Are timely and proportionate.
 Have clearly captured the voices of those in receipt of help.
 Attended to social GRACES and intersectionality in understanding the families lived experiences.
 Are dynamic and respond to emerging information and changing situations.
 Include a wide range of information including social history with use of chronologies and genograms.
 Are evidenced-based using relevant research.
 Identify protective factors, needs and risks Provide a good analysis of the child's experience.
-Management oversight Pls/dashboards including on completion of assessments Learning conversations Planning All children have a clear plan that is child-centred and SMART and includes measurable actions.
-Plans are regularly reviewed within statutory and Early help timescales and decisions on escalation, step down and closure are taken appropriately and in a timely manner Management oversight Pls/dashboards Case learning conversations Step up/step down learning conversations
+Management oversight Pls/dashboards including on completion of assessments Learning conversations

-Dealing with Statutory requirements around child protection are met.
-Management oversight safeguarding Concerns are identified and acted on swiftly with timely CPO alerts concerns and proportionate action.
-Pls/dashboards Multi-agency strategy meetings and child protection Learning conversations conferences are held within the prescribed timescale and LADO Annual Report are effective in sharing information and decision making. · Concerns about professionals and carers are dealt with effectively by the LADO.
-Participation and The views of children, young people and families are Questionnaire feedback/forums engagement of regularly sought and acted on where appropriate.
-Feedback obtained during learning children, young Children, young people and families understand why social conversations people and families care is involved and are enabled to take part in Complaints assessments and planning meetings. - Children, young people and families feel able to give feedback on the service they receive and know about their right to complain or to use an advocate.
-Relationships/multi- Children, young people and families have positive and Management oversight agency working stable relationships with workers and work in partnership to Pls/dashboards build resilience.
-Family feedback Families are encouraged to harness their strengths and Learning conversations find solutions through Family Group Conferences and CSCP multi-agency audits and learning other forums. conversations Children and young people are seen and visited at home/placement by workers regularly and are seen alone.
-Recording and Recording is up to date and accurate using respectful and Pls/dashboards management plain language.
-Staff feedback oversight There is clear evidence on file of management oversight.
-CPO/IRO alerts Effective and reflective supervision is held regularly.
-Learning conversations Decisions and the reasons for these are recorded on the child/young person's file.
-L , J
+Area of work Standard How we measure All children have a clear plan that is child-centred and SMART and includes measurable actions.
+Plans are regularly reviewed within statutory and Early help timescales and decisions on escalation, step down and closure are taken appropriately and in a timely manner Management oversightPls/dashboardsCase learning conversationsStep up/step down learning conversations Dealing with safeguarding concerns Statutory requirements around child protection are met.
+Concerns are identified and acted on swiftly with timely and proportionate action.
+Multi-agency strategy meetings and child protection conferences are held within the prescribed timescale and are effective in sharing information and decision making.
+Concerns about professionals and carers are dealt with effectively by the LADO.
+Management oversight CPO alerts Pls/dashboards Learning conversations LADO Annual Report Participation and engagement of children, young people and families The views of children, young people and families are regularly sought and acted on where appropriate.
+Children, young people and families understand why social care is involved and are enabled to take part in assessments and planning meetings.
+Children, young people and families feel able to give feedback on the service they receive and know about their right to complain or to use an advocate.
+Questionnaire feedback/ forums Feedback obtained during learning conversations Complaints

-Workforce development and learning Staff receive regular supervision and have clear learning and development plans.
+Area of work Standard How we measure Relationships/ multi-agency working Children, young people and families have positive and stable relationships with workers and work in partnership to build resilience.
+Families are encouraged to harness their strengths and find solutions through Family Group Conferences and other forums.
+Children and young people are seen and visited at home/ placement by workers regularly and are seen alone.
+Management oversight Pls/dashboards Family feedback Learning conversations CSCP multi-agency audits and learning conversations Recording and management oversight Recording is up to date and accurate using respectful and plain language.
+There is clear evidence on file of management oversight.
+Effective and reflective supervision is held regularly.
+Decisions and the reasons for these are recorded on the child/young person's file.
+PIs/dashboardsStaff feedbackCPO/IRO alertsLearning conversations Workforce development and learning Staff receive regular supervision and have clear learning and development plans.
 Learning and development opportunities are effective and relevant and open to all.
-Staff feel valued and supported Management oversight Pls/dashboards Staff feedback Peer to peer learning conversations/observations Practice forums "Getting Closer to Practice" week -- --- ---
+Staff feel valued and supported Management oversight Pls/dashboards Staff feedback Peer to peer learning conversations/observations Practice forums "Getting Closer to Practice" week